-Time Windows - specific time intervals in which observation must be scheduled.
-Such constraints are primarily for use in coordinated observing campaigns or for arranging an observation to coincide with some time-critical aspect of the target.

-Monitoring Intervals - for observing a target at semi-regular intervals for a specified duration.
+- Time Windows specific time intervals in which observation must be scheduled.
+Such constraints are primarily for use in coordinated observing campaigns or for arranging an observation to coincide with some time-critical aspect of the target. - Monitoring Intervals for observing a target repeatedly, with intervals and durations specified.

-Phase Interval - specific phase intervals for observing sources with long, regular periods.

-Coordinated Observations - targets specified to be observed by Chandra and another observatory in a give time period are time constrained.

-Continuity of observation - specifying that an observation may not be interrupted (up to 160 ks).

-Group Observation - a target which needs to be observed within a particular time range with other targets in the program.
+- Phase Interval specific phase intervals for observing sources with long, regular periods. - Coordinated Observations targets specified to be observed by Chandra and another observatory within a given time period. - Continuity of observation specifying that an observation be performed in a single (or the fewest possible) segment(s). - Group Observation a target which needs to be observed within a particular time range with other targets in the program.